Income tax on savings and investments

 Equity funds: Funds that invest in shares will distribute the profits made in the form of a dividend.
 These are taxed in the same ways as dividends paid directly from owning shares (see above).

-Bond funds: Funds that invest in corporate bonds or government bonds – the profits made in the fund are paid to you as interest.
-This is taxable at the following rates:
+Bond funds: Funds that invest in corporate bonds or government bonds – the profits made in the fund are paid to you as interest taxed at the following rates:

 Interest received from bonds counts towards the personal savings allowance, so may be tax free, depending on how much savings interest you receive from other sources.

-When you sell your holding in a mutual fund, you will pay capital gains tax on any gain that you make.
+When you sell your holding in a mutual fund, capital gains tax may be payable on your profits (see below).

-Find out more: how to invest - we explain the basics
+Find out more: how to invest - the basics